Skip to Main Content

 When determining alternative arrangements, we endeavour to work collaboratively with families considering individual circumstances and ensuring that any agreements are reasonable for both parties.

 Parents are requested to provide one terms written notice of their intention to withdraw a student from the school.
-If required notice is not given, one full terms tuition will be payable in lieu.
+If required notice is not given, one full term tuition will be payable in lieu.

 With the approval of the Principal, students at times may elect to participate in secondments and exchange programs at other schools or education institutions.
 A fee may be payable to retain the student(s) place at the College for the duration of their absence.